zuozhenggh/learning-library/analytics-library/oac-ctd/lab5-adding-more-datasets/adding-more-datasets.md

 ## Scenario

 “Wait a sec!
 I remember this Hotel.
 And I know we have a discount on it because I spent my last summer holidays there.
 I can save a good money to the company.
-I’m sure this is my ticket to a management position… well knowing my boss I might just get a kudos email if anything :-S”
+I’m sure this is my ticket to a management position… well knowing my boss I might just get a kudos email if anything :-) ”

 __SUMMARY__